Search by Scripture reference for answers to supposed Bible contradictions.

 Many people have the impression that the Bible is simply an outdated book of fairytales and contradictions.
 We are told that biblical stories are fine for children, and perhaps they even contain some moral value.
-“But, surely” says the critic, “such stories cannot be taken seriously in our modern age of science and technology.”
+“But, surely” says the critic, “such stories cannot be taken seriously in our modern age of science and technology.
+After all, there are too many Bible contradictions."
+Or so they say.

 “How can you believe a book that’s full of contradictions?”
 If you actively witness for Christ, it won’t take long before you hear these words.
 Are you prepared to give an answer?